datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

    $ export PATH="/home/user-bob/repos/git-annex-remote-rclone:$PATH"

 - Finally, in the dataset you want to share, run the :command:`git annex initremote` command.
-  Give the remote a name (it is ``dropbox-remote`` here), and specify the name of the remote you configured with ``rclone`` with the ``target`` parameters:
+  Give the remote a name (it is ``dropbox-for-friends`` here), and specify the name of the remote you configured with ``rclone`` with the ``target`` parameters:

 .. code-block:: bash

-   $ git annex initremote dropbox-remote type=external externaltype=rclone chunk=50MiB encryption=none target=dropbox-remote
+   $ git annex initremote dropbox-for-friends type=external externaltype=rclone chunk=50MiB encryption=none target=dropbox-for-friends

-   initremote dropbox-remote ok
+   initremote dropbox-for-friends ok
    (recording state in git...)

 What has happened up to this point is that we have configured Dropbox